magrigry/cli-upload/README.md

 The APP_KEY must be 256 bits randomly generated secret string that will be used by the application.

-If you change this application's encryption key, all authenticated user sessions will and some files might not be recoverable.
+If you change this application's encryption key, all authenticated user sessions will reset.
+It might also have some others impact in futur release (e.g. some files could not be recoverable).

 ### Mounting